 Albert G. Milbank Professor of Politics and International Affairs, Department of Politics and Woodrow Wilson School of Public and International Affairs, Princeton University

-G. John Ikenberry is one of the world’s foremost experts on the liberal international order.
-He is the author of seven books, including Liberal Leviathan: The Origins, Crisis, and Transformation of the American System (Princeton, 2011).
-His book, After Victory: Institutions, Strategic Restraint, and the Rebuilding of Order after Major Wars (Princeton, 2001), won the 2002 Schroeder-Jervis Award presented by the American Political Science Association for the best book in international history and politics.
-Ikenberry has also been the editor or co-editor of fourteen books and has authored 130 journal articles, essays, and book chapters.
+He is one of the world’s foremost experts on the liberal international order.
+He is the author of sev-en books, including Liberal Leviathan: The Origins, Crisis, and Transformation of the American System (Princeton, 2011) and After Victory: Institutions, Strategic Restraint, and the Rebuilding of Order after Major Wars (Princeton, 2001).
+Ikenberry is also Global Eminence Scholar at Kyung Hee University, Seoul, South Korea.